Nandaka/DanbooruDownloader/readme.txt

 - DanbooruDownloader201204xx
   - Add preprocessor for Pixiv referer column (use the proper url if clicked).
   - Add new order by criteria.
+  - Fix thumbnail not loaded if clicking get list when the current thumbnail loading is not completed.

 - DanbooruDownloader20120330
   - Update DanbooruProvider.xml